Making New Year’s resolutions? 7 strategies to keep them all year long

 Having a support system to help you be accountable, or add more fun to the routine helps.

 It can be a friend, a family member close by or even far away that you can check in with.
-Or use a digital app.
+Or use a digital app or activity tracker.

 Choose an activity you enjoy to keep your resolution.

 If it is drudgery, you will not stick with it.
 Ask yourself whether you like outdoor activities.
 Do you like group activities or solitary pursuits?
 Do you like classes?
 Do you like to be competitive?
 Choose something you enjoy.
 Ideally have a variety of activities, some of which can be done on the fly if your schedule changes, such as walking.